HafsaHameed457/F-Info/rqs.md

 Batch Updates: Instead of updating the real DOM immediately, React batches multiple changes to reduce unnecessary re-renders, improving performance.
 Faster Updates: Since updating the real DOM is slow, React minimizes direct DOM manipulations by only making updates where necessary after comparing the Virtual DOM.
 Declarative UI: With the Virtual DOM, React allows developers to write code in a declarative style, letting React handle when and how to efficiently update the UI.

+## What is JSX?

+JSX is basically a syntax extension of regular JavaScript and is used to create React elements.
+These elements are then rendered to the React DOM.
+All the React components are written in JSX.
+To embed any JavaScript expression in a piece of code written in JSX we will have to wrap that expression in curly braces {}.